 The Community Center in Edwards Hall is available for eating, studying, socializing, and light recreation.
 It is open every official class day and most Saturdays.
+Staff and students can reserve the Community Center indoor and outdoor areas for group events.
 Vending machines are located there, along with a refrigerator and microwave ovens for community use.
 The Covenant Café and The Exchange also are located in the Community Center.
 The hours of operation are posted at the main entrance.